 - The fat stores that have just been removed from your body are purified and readied for injection into your buttocks.

-- Your surgeon finishes by injecting the processed fat into specific areas of the buttocks to create a more rounded, full look.
+- Your surgeon finishes by injecting the processed fat into specific areas of the buttocks to create a more rounded, complete look.
 They make three to five incisions around the buttocks for fat transfers.

 - Both liposuction and fat transfer incisions are closed up with stitches.
-Your surgeon then applies a compression garment against the affected areas of skin to minimize your risk of bleeding.
+Your surgeon then applies a compression garment against the affected areas of your skin to minimize your risk of bleeding.

 Who can get a Brazilian Buttock?

 You may be a good candidate for a Brazilian butt lift if you: